 - What Does Methamphetamine Do to Your Body?

-Effects of Meth Labs
+Effects and Dangers of Meth Labs

 Since most ingredients in meth can be purchased in drug stores and from chemical suppliers, many people make it themselves to either use or sell.
 The problem with meth labs is that they are extremely dangerous.
 The combination of chemicals releases noxious fumes into the air and can cause serious side effects if breathed in.
 They can also cause explosions and fires, which then become a danger to others around the meth labs.
 Police work tirelessly to find and punish people who operate these labs, but some drug makers are now becoming more mobile and moving the labs from place to place.
 If children or pets are located anywhere near these chemicals, it can affect them tremendously.